consoledotdev/home/content/selection-criteria.md

 - Is the primary user a developer?
 A developer might use it, but is it built specifically with developers in mind?
 - Is there a self-service signup?
-A demo or speaking to sales may be an option, but an individual developer must be able to try it themselves without speaking to anyone.
+A demo or speaking to sales may be an option, but an individual developer should be able to try it themselves without speaking to anyone.
 - Would this form part of a regular-use set of developer tools?
 Does it fit into the development cycle?
 Is it a part of the development flow?
 - Does it make me a better developer?
 Does it help me reduce/manage bugs,